-- (3) According to Article 22 of the National Health Insurance Act, the insured payroll-related amount applicable to the insured in Category 3 shall be the average amount for those specified under items 2, 3 of subparagraph 1, and subparagraph 2 of paragraph 1, Article 10; provided, that the Insurer may adjust the level of insured payroll-related amount according to the financial viability of the insured and their dependents. - (4) According to Article 23 of the National Health Insurance Act, the premium of the beneficiaries in Categories 4 to 6 shall be calculated according to the averaged actuarial premium based on the total number of the beneficiaries in accordance with Article 18. - The Average Insured Payroll-Related Amount
+The insured payroll-related amount applicable to the insured in Category 3 shall be the average amount for those specified under items 2, 3 of subparagraph 1, and subparagraph 2 of paragraph 1, Article 10; provided, that the Insurer may adjust the level of insured payroll-related amount according to the financial viability of the insured and their dependents.

+The premium of the beneficiaries in Categories 4 to 6 shall be calculated according to the averaged actuarial premium based on the total number of the beneficiaries in accordance with Article 18.
+The premium of the dependents stated in the previous paragraph shall be paid by the insured.
+When the number of the dependents exceeds 3, the payment shall be calculated on the basis of only three dependents.

+• The Average Insured Payroll-Related Amount